JohnnyHendriks/TestAdapter_Catch2/Docs/Walkthrough.md

 In some cases, other test adapters may interfere with Catch2 test discovery.
 In those cases, look in the `Tests` output for hints.
 Worst case you may have to disable the test adapter that is causing trouble.
 By the way, this is the reason a feature was added to the **Test Adapter for Catch2** to disable it via the _.runsettings_ file.
 So in case the reverse happens and the **Test Adapter for Catch2** interferes with another test adapter, you have an easy way to disable the **Test Adapter for Catch2** via the _.runsettings_ file.

+In some cases, it is possible that test case discovery fails every now and then causing previously discovered tests to disappear from the Test Explorer.
+This may occur if you set the `<DiscoverTimeout>` option to a relatively short time.
+In this case increasing this timeout may solve your problems.
+See explanation of this [Setting](Settings.md#discovertimeout) for more information.
+Of course, setting this timeout to a very small value may also result in test case discovery to always fail.

 ## Running tests

 You can of course run all tests using the `Run All` button in the Test Explorer.
 However, this may trigger a full solution build, which is not always something you may want to occur.
 My preference is to select the tests I want to run and use the context menu to run the selected tests.